Keep your kids safe from electrical risks! Use outlet covers, educate them about safety, and secure cords. Prioritize childproofing for peace of mind.

 Your family, especially your kid are the most precious gift for you.
 And, it is part of being a kid to be curious about whatever catches their attention.
-Children tend to touch anything, that’s why they are vulnerable to all the dangers that come with around your home.
-It is very difficult to keep an eye on them at all times, however, as parents, it’s part of your job to keep them out for harmful things, such as power.
+Children tend to touch anything, and that’s why they are vulnerable to all the dangers that come with around your home.
+It is very difficult to keep an eye on them at all times, however, as parents, it’s part of your job to keep them out of harmful things, such as power.

-Kids little fingers can fit in anywhere and electrical outlets always seem to be the most perfect place to insert them.
+Kid's little fingers can fit in anywhere and electrical outlets always seem to be the most perfect place to insert them.
 Place electrical covers in all the electrical outlets that are low to the ground and which are in reach of children.

 As we know, water and electricity do not go well together.
 A little splash of water on electronics can be dangerous.
-Make sure that you clear the bathroom of any electronic devices like hairdryer, shaver or even your phone when you are about to bathe your child.
-Never allow your little ones to be near an outlet or devices when they are carrying a drink that could possibly spill on to a power board or outlet.
+Make sure that you clear the bathroom of any electronic devices like a hairdryer, shaver, or even your phone when you are about to bathe your child.
+Never allow your little ones to be near an outlet or devices when they are carrying a drink that could possibly spill onto a power board or outlet.
 Do not let them touch electronic devices with wet hands as even if it’s turned off or unplugged it can still cause electrical shocks if water contact is made.

 All homes are full of electronic devices which have their own cord.
 There is a part of your home where there are many power cords and power bars.
-Make sure that you keep these out of child’s reach.
+Make sure that you keep these out of the child’s reach.
 Put barriers around this area or tie up the cables.
 On removing power cords, you should pull the plug only and not the cord.

-Kids love to play objects and this might lead them to electrical danger.
+Kids love to play with objects and this might lead them to electrical danger.
 They tend to insert a small metal object in the toaster, or damaged power cords or wire caught their attention and touch or worse put it in their mouth.
 These are some worse scenarios that might happen in your home.
-So, what you can do is to clear the area before allowing your children to run around the house.
+So, what you can do is clear the area before allowing your children to run around the house.
 Remove and unplug all electrical devices and stuff that can be reached.
 Keep kids away from damaged electrical wires or faulty appliances that can lead to injury.